pqrkchqps/diehard-dot-fund-user-manual/.uk/pricing.md

 ## Can I get invoices?

-When you first set up a subscription you will get an email from Chargify, our payment processor, with the subject line **[Loomio] Manage Your Subscription**.
+When you first set up a subscription you will get an email from Chargify, our payment processor, with the subject line **[Diehard.Fund] Manage Your Subscription**.
 That will include a link to log in to your billing portal, which will let you download statements.